ChloeTT-LAO/Router-Search/README.md

 ```

 ## Corpora Construction
-For the text corpus, you can download `enwiki-20241020` from [Google Drive](https://).
+For the text corpus, you can download `enwiki-20241020` from [Huggingface](https://huggingface.co/datasets/hmhm1229/enwiki-20241020).
 Then preprocess, and index it with the following commands:
 ```bash
 conda activate retriever
 wikiextractor enwiki-20241020-pages-articles-multistream.xml.bz2 -o wiki_extracted